pm0kjp/pa-judicial-data/README.md

 ### CPCMS_AliasData

+NOTE: This table has highly identifying data.
+It should generally not be shared

 | fullname | mode | type | description |
 |---|---|---|---|
 | DocketNumber | NULLABLE | STRING | |